 How is this similar to a breast reduction?

-In a breast reduction we retain the central glandular part of the breast (including the nipple) and remove all the excess fatty tissue.
-In a total glandular mastectomy with fat preservation we remove the entire central glandular part of the breast and use the surrounding fat to reconstruct the breast.
-So the operation becomes much like a breast reduction except that the entire breast gland has been removed.
+In a breast reduction, we retain the central glandular part of the breast (including the nipple) and remove all the excess fatty tissue.
+In a total glandular mastectomy with fat preservation, we remove the entire central glandular part of the breast and use the surrounding fat to reconstruct the breast.
+The operation becomes much like a breast reduction except that the entire breast gland has been removed.
 In most cases, the appearance of the breast is actually improved following this procedure.